 Iron Requirements are High During the Teen Years

-Between the ages of 14 and 18 years, iron needs increase to accommodate your child’s rapid growth spurt and her expanding blood supply.
+Between the ages of 14 and 18 years, iron needs increase to accommodate your athlete’s rapid growth spurt and her expanding blood supply.
 Females almost double their iron requirement to cover the iron losses that occur with menstruation.

 Iron Deficiency and Anemia are Two Different Things

-Iron deficiency means that the diet is low in iron.
+Iron deficiency means that the athlete diet is low in iron.
 Animal sources such as meats, poultry, fish and plant-based (non-heme) foods with iron like beans, tofu, and dark leafy vegetables are not eaten frequently, or they are consumed in inadequate amounts on a regular basis.

 Prolonged low iron in the diet may lead to iron deficiency anemia.

 Iron Deficiency Anemia is More Than Being Tired

 Fatigue is a common symptom of iron deficiency anemia.
 In teen athletes, fatigue from anemia versus fatigue from hard training may be difficult to tease out.In the growing athlete, fatigue from anemia versus fatigue from hard training may be difficult to tease out. #eatlikeachampion #youngathlete Click To Tweet